Open-o3-Video: Grounded Video Reasoning with Explicit Spatio-Temporal Evidence: Experiments

 \textbf{Implementation Details.} We build upon the \textbf{Qwen2.5-VL-7B} model and train on 8 NVIDIA H100 GPUs.
 During training, we uniformly sample 16 frames from each video, where each frame has a resolution not exceeding $128 \times 28 \times 28$.
 If annotated key frames are available, they are inserted in addition to the uniformly sampled frames.
 To strengthen the model’s perception of temporal information, we prepend each frame with its absolute timestamp.
 More implementation details are provided in Appendix~\ref{sec:ap_details}.

 \textbf{Benchmarks.} We adopt V-STAR~\citep{cheng2025vstar} as the main benchmark, since it is specifically designed to measure spatio-temporal grounding in videos.
-Unlike conventional video QA datasets, V-STAR requires models to not only answer questions but also localize \textit{when} and \textit{where} the supporting evidence occurs.
-It introduces two structured reasoning chains ( “what–when–where” and “what–where–when”) and composite metrics combining accuracy with temporal and spatial IoU, thereby enabling comprehensive evaluation of spatio-temporal reasoning.
+Unlike conventional video QA datasets, V-STAR requires models not only to answer questions but also localize \textit{when} and \textit{where} the supporting evidence occurs.
+It introduces two structured reasoning chains (“what–when–where” and “what–where–when”) and composite metrics that combine accuracy with temporal and spatial IoU, thereby enabling comprehensive evaluation of spatio-temporal reasoning.
 We further evaluate on broader video understanding benchmarks.
-VideoMME~\citep{videomme} and VideoMMMU~\citep{videommmu} assess \textit{general} video QA and multimodal comprehension across diverse domains, while WorldSense~\citep{hong2025worldsense} emphasizes integrating multimodal signals with commonsense reasoning.
-TVG-Bench~\citep{timer1} focuses on fine-grained temporal localization.
+VideoMME~\citep{videomme} and VideoMMMU~\citep{videommmu} assess general video QA and multimodal comprehension across diverse domains, while WorldSense~\citep{hong2025worldsense} emphasizes integrating multimodal signals with commonsense reasoning, and LongVideo-Reason-eval~\citep{longvila-r1} evaluates long-range reasoning on videos.
+In addition, TVGBench~\citep{timer1} focuses on fine-grained temporal localization, STAR~\citep{wu2024star} tests situated reasoning, and CameraBench~\citep{lin2025camerabench} measures robustness under diverse camera motions.